em-tg/em-tg.github.io/csborrow/index.md

 November of last year to release the fix in C# 11.
 They were careful to [barely mention it](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#ref-fields-and-ref-scoped-variables) in the release notes to maximize the chance that I'd carelessly read past it while researching.
-Thanks to those who have pointed out this most devious prank to me.
+Thank you to those who have pointed out this devious prank to me.

 The first multi-reference example where I explain why this...